CagtayFabry/pydeps2env/README.md

 ### channels:

-List the conda channels to include in the environment file. (defaults to `'defaults'`) Separate a list of multiple channels by spaces (e.g. `'conda-forge defaults'`).
+List the conda channels to include in the environment file. (defaults to `'conda-forge'`) Separate a list of multiple channels by spaces (e.g. `'conda-forge defaults'`).

 ### extras: